FiddleMC/Fiddle/README.md

 [^1]: Some older plugins have still not updated to use 1.13+ namespaced ids.
 These plugins can still be used on Fiddle, but require having [backwards compatibility mode](https://github.com/FiddleMC/Fiddle/wiki/Plugin-compatibility#backwards-compatibility) enabled.

-## Adding blocks/items
+## Adding/creating blocks/items

-Modded blocks and items are defined in a pack (similar to a resource or data pack).
+New content to add to the game, like blocks and items, are loaded by Fiddle from packs, similar to resource and data packs.\
-You can download packs made by others, or [create your own packs](https://github.com/FiddleMC/Fiddle/wiki/Making-packs) and share them.

 A pack is a `.zip` or `.rar` file.
-Packs can be placed in the `fiddle_packs` folder in the server root.\
+To install a pack, you can place it in the `fiddle_packs` folder in the server root.\
 *Example location:* `fiddle_packs/WillowTrees.zip`

+You can download packs made by others, or [create your own packs](https://github.com/FiddleMC/Fiddle/wiki/Making-packs) and share them.

-Bukkit plugins can also include custom blocks and items when used on a Fiddle server.
+Bukkit plugins can also add custom blocks and items.

 ## Demo

-An experimental version of Fiddle is already running on a small community server.
+An experimental version of Fiddle is already running on a small community server.\
 You can join *sucraft.org* and do `/warp Demo` to see it in action yourself.

-You are very welcome to join the project by adding code parts, testing, sharing knowledge or giving suggestions.

 ## Goals of the project